Mukul-conf/ANZ-AI-Days/Workshop 2 - Stream Processing & AI Integration/README.md

 <div align="center"><img src="images/final-message.png" width=75% height=75%></div>

-## <a name="step-10"></a>Flink Bedrock Generation
+## <a name="step-10"></a> Embedding Generation using Flink & Bedrock (Optional)

-The next step is to sink topics to elasticsearch for analytics and monitoring.
+The next step is to generate embeddings using Titan Model in Bedrock.

-You can either use Elasticsearch Cloud services or self manage the elasticsearch with docker.
-Refer [`elk`](elk) for steps.
+1. First, navigate to aws and enable access to the Titan Model.

-1. First, navigate to your workshop cluster.
+2. Get AWS
-2. Next, click on the **Connectors** link on the navigation menu.
+3. Navigate to Environments -> Integrations -> Connections and create a Bedrock integration.
-3. Click on **Add Connector**
+4. Click on **Add Connector**
-4. Now search for elastic
+5. Now search for elastic

 <div align="center" padding=25px>
     <img src="images/elasticsearch-connector.png" width=75% height=75%>